MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     ```
     What's my availability for a meeting this week?
     ```

+    Copilot should provide a summary of your availability based on the calendar information visible in the Outlook web page.

+    > **Note**: Microsoft Copilot is reading the calendar information from the web page - it does <u>not</u> have access to your calendar, and can't identify events that are not visible on the page.
+In a corporate environment, your organization could use Microsoft 365 Copilot, which *does* have access to your Outlook calendar and email, as well as other sources of information such as Microsoft Teams.

 1. Switch to the **Mail** page, and create a new email.
 Fill in the **To** box with your own email address and set the **Subject** to `Business funding meeting request`.
 1. In the Copilot pane, enter the following prompt: